-A graceful paean to a legendary director’s first three decades behind the camera, “Becoming John Ford” relies primarily on film scholars -- his collaborators mostly having died off -- to make a case for Ford as a darker, more daring filmmaker than his latter-day reputation suggests.
+A graceful paean to a legendary director’s first three decades behind the camera, “Becoming John Ford” relies primarily on film scholars — his collaborators mostly having died off — to make a case for Ford as a darker, more daring filmmaker than his latter-day reputation suggests.
 Somewhat pretentiously packaged and far from exhaustive, with focus on a few (not always predictably chosen) titles at the expense of others, docu succeeds at the very least in exciting viewer interest in some of Ford’s classic as well as lesser-known features.
 Docu should find life on cable and as a Ford DVD supplement after further fest play.